thenexthub/Codira/docs/archive/Resilience.rst

 Because a component is distributed as a unit, ABI resilience within the component is not required.
-It may still help to serve as a build-time optimization, but Swift aims to offer substantially better build times than C/C++ programs due to other properties of the language (the module system, the lack of a preprocessor, the instantiation model, etc.).
+It may still help to serve as a build-time optimization, but Codira aims to offer substantially better build times than C/C++ programs due to other properties of the language (the module system, the lack of a preprocessor, the instantiation model, etc.).